 Why choose Economics?
 Economics is concerned with how we allocate the goods and services that we need and want.
 It examines the many choices that have to be made - by individuals, firms and governments - about how to distribute our limited resources.
 Whilst government aims to improve our wellbeing, there is no unique way of achieving it and problems such as inflation, unemployment, national debt and poverty continue to impose challenges for policy makers.
 The subject is very relevant to events which are occurring every day in the world news and in your own lives.
 In fact, much can be learnt about Economics from simply observing everyday experiences - such as shopping and travel - with a more critical eye than you might have used before.
-The A level aims to develop students who can debate economics issues such as inequality or immigration, use and interpret date to analyse economic problems, discuss alternative courses of action and keep up to date with national and international trends.
+The A level aims to develop skills such as debating, using and interpreting data to analyse economic problems, and evaluating alternative courses of action.